 As part of the streamlining efforts, SunPower is closing its Philippine module assembly facility and moving the plant’s equipment to company facilities in Mexico.
 “This change will optimize our supply chain and move final panel assembly closer to our key markets,” says Werner.

-In its announcement, the company also says it will cut its workforce by about 15% – or, 1,200 workers – but notes most of the layoffs will be due its shuttered Philippine plant.
+In its announcement, the company also says it will cut its workforce by about 15% – or, 1,200 workers – but notes most of the layoffs will be due to its shuttered Philippine plant.

 “Our solid second-quarter performance reflects the benefits of our diversified go-to-market strategy,” says Chuck Boynton, SunPower’s chief financial officer.
 “Our balance sheet remains strong, as we exited the quarter with more than $590 million in cash.
 Looking forward, we believe our realignment plan will enable us to expand our leadership position in distributed generation, further strengthen our presence in our core power plant markets, improve cashflow and lower our annual operating expenses by up to 10 percent.”